 Providing communication boards can ease the difficulty of communicating with people who have different languages.

 The first is at the new, fully accessible Wheaton Local Park playground.
 This vibrant playground includes several amenities designed to meet the needs of all children including musical instruments, climbing elements, slides, spinners, shaded spaces, and other equipment intended to engage the senses.
 In addition to the playground, Wheaton Local Park consists of a multi-age, open play area and a 60-space parking lot.
 It is next to the Wheaton Library and Wheaton Community Recreation Center off Georgia Avenue.
 The land is just more than two acres and is in the heart of the Wheaton community.
+Enjoy the full Press Release of the unveiling event.

 Montgomery Parks has identified additional locations to pilot this playground enhancement in diverse communities based on their accessible amenities but we need your help to do it!